 When these new rules go into effect, it will take time before the new requirements are implemented in Wisconsin.
-States have three years to modify existing state plans to comply with the new requirements, and an additional two years may be granted by the EPA if requested.
-The Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) is preparing a plan that will have to be accepted by the EPA and then the State Statues will have to be opened and changed to fit the new C&T rules.
-So, we have some time before these rules kick in.
+States have three years to modify existing state plans to comply with the new requirements (presently being done), and an additional two years may be granted by the EPA if requested.
+The Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) is preparing to submit its plan that will have to be accepted by the EPA and then the State Codes will have to be opened and changed to fit the new C&T rules.
+So, we still have some time before these rules kick in.

 Be aware that although State law has to meet these new requirements, a State can exceed the requirements.
 Meaning that a State can require additional requirements beyond those listed in the new rules.

 DATCP’s How to Comply Manuals: [ https://datcp.wi.gov/Pages/Programs_Services/HowToComplyManuals.aspx ]

 To purchase Training materials for certification: [ https://patstore.wisc.edu/secure/default.asp ]

 As part of the Federal Insecticide, Fungicide and Rodenticide Act (FIFRA: CFR 40 part 171) applicators who use restricted-use pesticides (RUPs) have to go through a certification process that requires some form of training.
 Approximately 5% of pesticides are registered as restricted-use.
 The basis of this rule is set by the EPA, then each state can add to it as needed.
 In Wisconsin, an example of an added rule is that commercial applicators that apply any pesticide (RUP or not) have to be certified.